ysechrest/yadlf/README.md

 examples.py currently contains a simple example of fitting a sin-wave decision boundary.
 Running sin_test() should produce a plot of the cost vs. iteration, and a plot of the test data plotted over the prediction contours.

+# For the future
+I'm working on adding some more bells and whistles.
+Would like to explore implementing a simple CNN architecure, time permitting.
+I'm also in the process of translating this to C++ and playing with CUDA to accelerate the calculations.
+Check back later...